 Make the orange glaze

 Prepare the glaze by melting the sugar in the orange juice and allow to simmer for a few minutes, just until the liquid has a syrupy consistency.
-Spoon and brush over the top of the cake and allow to cool completely before cutting.
+Spoon and brush the hot glaze over the top of the warm cake and allow to cool completely before cutting.
 Yes, it’s hard to wait, but the moist orange cake will cut more easily if it’s cool first.

 Love citrus?
 Try making this lemon posset, but using oranges (or an orange/lemon combo) instead!
 It’s honestly one of my favorite desserts!
+It’s similar to orange boodle, but even easier, which is saying a lot.
 Oh, and I just keep making this recipe using all sorts of fruits.
-So far I’ve made apple cake, pear cake, peach cake and tried lime, but the rind is too bitter.
+In addition to the whole lemon cake I shared above, I’ve also made whole apple cake, pear cake, peach cake, blood orange cake, kumquat cake (and kumquat cupcakes) and tried lime, but the rind was too bitter.
 I will post here when I tweak the recipe to make it work.

 Sicilian Whole Orange Cake